 Yemen, officially the Republic of Yemen, is a West Asian country located in southern Arabia.
 It shares borders with Saudi Arabia and Oman, and maritime borders with Djibouti, Eritrea, and Somalia.
-Covering approximately 455,503 square kilometers, it's the second largest country on the Arabian Peninsula.
-Sanaa is its capital and largest city.
-Yemen's population is estimated at 34.7 million, primarily Arab Muslims.
-It is a member of various international organizations like the Arab League and the United Nations.
+Encompassing about 455,503 square kilometres, it is the second largest country on the Arabian Peninsula with a coastline of approximately 2,000 kilometres.
+Sanaa serves as its constitutional capital and largest city.
+Yemen has an estimated population of 34.7 million, predominantly Arab Muslims.
+It is a member of various international organizations including the Arab League, the United Nations, and the Organisation of Islamic Cooperation.

 In 1904, Imam Yahya Hamidaddin led a rebellion against the Turks, disrupting the Ottoman ability to govern.

-From 1911, Imam Yahya hamid ed-Din al-Mutawakkil ruled the northern highlands independently and started expanding his control over the Yemen lands.
+From 1911, Imam Yahya Hamidaddin al-Mutawakkil ruled the northern highlands independently, beginning a conquest of the Yemen lands.

 In 1911, the Ottomans signed a treaty with Imam Yahya Hamidaddin, recognizing him as an autonomous leader of the Zaydi northern highlands.

-In 1918, the Ottomans departed, marking the end of their rule in Shafi'i areas in the mid-south.
+In 1918, the Ottomans departed from the Shafi'i areas in the mid-south.

-In 1925, Yahya captured al-Hudaydah from the Idrisids, expanding his territory.
+In 1925, Yahya captured al-Hudaydah from the Idrisids.

-In 1926, the Italian Empire recognized Yahya as the king of Yemen, creating anxiety for the British.
+In 1926, the Italian Empire was the first to recognize Yahya as the king of Yemen.

-In 1932, the Idrisis sought Yahya's help against Ibn Saud, who aimed to annex their territories into his Saudi domain.
+In 1932, the Idrisis sought help from Yahya against Ibn Saud, who had begun liquidating their authority.

-In 1943, the first signs of resistance to the occupation started in Aden, and Muhammad Ali Luqman founded the first Arabic club and school to work towards a union.
+In 1943, after the rise of labour unions, the first signs of resistance to the occupation started in Aden.
+Muhammad Ali Luqman founded the first Arabic club and school.

 In 1950, Yemen's population was 4.3 million.

-Yemen is the only country in the Arabian Peninsula that is signatory to two international accords dating back to 1951 and 1967 governing the protection of refugees.
+Yemen is the only country in the Arabian Peninsula that is signatory to two international accords dating back to 1951 governing the protection of refugees.

-In 1962, after Imam Ahmad bin Yahya died, army officers attempted to seize power, sparking the North Yemen Civil War.
-The Hamidaddin royalists received support from Saudi Arabia, Britain, and Jordan, while the military rebels were backed by Egypt and, covertly, Israel.
+In 1962, Imam Ahmad bin Yahya died, and army officers attempted to seize power, sparking the North Yemen Civil War.

-In 1962, the Kingdom of Yemen transformed into the Yemen Arab Republic (North Yemen) after a coup.
+In 1962, following a coup, the Kingdom of Yemen was replaced by the Yemen Arab Republic (North Yemen).

-In January 1964, the British launched Operation Nutcracker, burning Radfan completely in response to support for the National Liberation Front (NLF).
+In January 1964, the British launched Operation Nutcracker, which completely burned Radfan.

-In November 1967, the state of South Yemen was formed, comprising Aden and the former Protectorate of South Arabia.
-The socialist state became the People's Democratic Republic of Yemen and began a nationalization program.
+On 30 November 1967, the state of South Yemen was formed, comprising Aden and the former Protectorate of South Arabia.

 In 1967, the British Aden Protectorate became the independent People's Democratic Republic of Yemen (South Yemen), marking the first and only officially socialist state in the Arab world.

-Yemen is the only country in the Arabian Peninsula that is signatory to two international accords dating back to 1951 and 1967 governing the protection of refugees.
+Yemen is the only country in the Arabian Peninsula that is signatory to two international accords dating back to 1967 governing the protection of refugees.

-In 1972, a war between North and South Yemen was resolved with a ceasefire and negotiations brokered by the Arab League, with a declaration that unification would eventually occur.
+In 1972, the two Yemeni states fought a war, which was resolved with a ceasefire and negotiations brokered by the Arab League.

 Ali Abdullah Saleh had been president of North Yemen since 1978.